ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step06.md

   <kws-condition [condition]="currentWeather?.condition" [iconPaths]="iconMap"></kws-condition>
 ```

-Do some page-specific styling.

-- in general, we want to minimize the use of this
+Now let's do some page-specific styling.
+In general, we want to minimize the use of this, but we have specific cases here where it makes sense:

 - `city` is specific to this page
-- only change the bits that need to be changed (`primary-value`)
+- We'd like `primary-value` to be smaller on this page (even though it's already defined globally)
 - `kws-condition` is a custom element that uses shadow DOM so a lot of its styling is handled via <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/--*" target="_blank">custom properties (aka: CSS variables)</a>.

 ```scss